Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

 1. Specify which aspect (or aspects) of the input the time complexity depends on.
 E.g., if a function is `O(n)`, what is *n*?
 2. Explain thoroughly and clearly *why* the time complexity is what it is.
-3. Find the *best*, *worst*, and *average* cases.
-Sometimes the "average" case is really difficult to find; if it's not obvious what the average case is, discuss with your partner, estimate, and ask a TA if you get confused.
+3. Find the *worst* cases.
 3. Discuss space complexity too: this is usually deemphasized over time complexity, but some interviewers will ask about it.
 4. Find the constant factor.
 E.g., suppose the time complexity of some method is `O(n)` where *n* is the length of the array given to the function as input.
 If you iterate over this array exactly 3 times, the constant factor will be 3.
 Again, this is something that is typically deemphasized, but sometimes gets asked about.

 **NB**: you can assume that any print statements (`console.log`, `puts`, etc.) run in constant time.
 We'll come back to this near the end, but this is also a safe assumption to make in interviews.

 So, what's the time complexity of this function?
-Remember to find those constant factors as well as the overall time complexity, especially for these simple exampels. **Partner A**, explain this one to **Partner B**.
+Remember to find those constant factors as well as the overall time complexity, especially for these simple examples. **Partner A**, explain this one to **Partner B**.

+1.
 ```ruby
 def add(a, b)
   if a > b